 “NEPA modernization will move critical, job-creating infrastructure projects into development, ensuring that as a country, we can take advantage of the practical emissions reductions solutions that are available right now,” said Armstrong.
 “These reforms will help accelerate the nation’s economic recovery and advance energy infrastructure while continuing necessary environmental reviews.”

 Williams and its natural gas-focused strategy provides an immediate path to reduce industry emissions, support the viability of renewables and grow a clean energy economy.
 Natural gas is a flexible, lower-emission fuel compared to other hydrocarbons such as coal or heating oil.
 And, because the U.S. has an abundant supply of natural gas, using this local, cleaner resource has significantly reduced U.S. emissions.
-Since 2005, Williams infrastructure has helped decrease greenhouse gas emissions by more than 33 million metric tons — the equivalent of removing more than 7 million gasoline-powered cars from the road for a year.

 Our Climate Commitment